niemandkun/cmapping/README.md

 `cmapping` uses `struct` module from standard Python library and introspection.
 At first, it looks at all class members and builds appropriate formatting string, that provides `struct` parser with binary data format.
 Then, parser disassemble binary data.
 Finally, `cmapping` maps results to object's members and build Python object with fields initialized from raw data. `pack()` function repeats the same work in reverse order, except that formatting string is already buildet and parser is already initialized.

 ### Moar examples of usage:
 Parse array and save result in two lists.
 If you try to pack oversized array it rises ValueError.
-If array is undersized free space will be filled by zeroes.
+If array is undersized, free space will be filled by zeroes.

 ```python
 class ArrayExample(CStruct):